 It’s changing the way healthcare professionals think about and manage disinfection.
 Successes brought to healthcare are increasingly being adopted by leaders in hospitality, transportation and many other businesses as they confront the challenges of the COVID-19 pandemic.

-Our mission is to save lives and reduce suffering by destroying the deadly microorganisms that cause infections.
+Our mission is to enable our partners to save lives and reduce suffering by destroying the deadly microorganisms that cause infections.

 Xenex is led by an accomplished team of highly-experienced clinicians and executives.

 Morris Miller is a managing partner at Tectonic Ventures as well as the Chief Executive Officer at Xenex Disinfection Services.
 Morris co-founded and provided the initial funding for Xenex, which produces a Robot used to disinfect hospitals.
 Previously he co-founded Rackspace Managed Hosting (NYSE:RAX) (brought private by Apollo for $4.3 billion).
 Morris also founded Curtis Hill Publishing, the first company to publish Texas case law on CD-ROM, which he successfully sold to Thomson Legal Publishing.
 Originally from San Antonio, Morris is a graduate of the Dedman School of Law at Southern Methodist University, The University of Texas at Austin, and Phillips Exeter Academy.